KoenZomers/KeePassOneDriveSync/README.md

 Version 2.0.0.0 - December 24, 2017

+Note: this is a mayor release with many changes to the code.
+I've tested everything carefully, but if you nevertheless run into problems, please [revert to the previous version](/KoenZomers/KeePassOneDriveSync/releases/tag/1.8.3.0) and [share with me the](/KoenZomers/KeePassOneDriveSync/issues/new) the issue you are facing.

 - Replaced DLLs in the solution with NuGet package references.
 This does increase the PLGX file size, but does ease keeping this plugin updated with the latest versions for developers
-- Upgraded KoenZomers.OneDrive.Api to v2.0.3.0 which has support for the Microsoft Graph API
+- Upgraded KoenZomers.OneDrive.Api to v2.0.3.1 which has support for the Microsoft Graph API
 - Plugin is now compiled against the Microsoft .NET Framework v4.5.2 as v4.5 is out of support
 - Added the option to use the Microsoft Graph API to store the KeePass database on OneDrive or OneDrive for Business.
 The API will automatically define if it's the Consumer OneDrive or OneDrive for Business based on the login you use.
 Using the Microsoft Graph API option is now the recommended option.
 - Added support for synchronizing with a SharePoint 2013, 2016 or SharePoint Online site when using Low Trust oAuth (ACS).
 More information [here](./Configuration.md#sharepoint-2013-2016-and-sharepoint-online-support).